General Studies

 • Students seeking the B.G.S. degree must maintain a UWF and cumulative GPA of at least 2.0.
 A grade of "C" or higher is required in all major courses.

 • No more than 24% of the program requirements for this degree may be in traditional business subjects.
 Traditional business subjects can typically be identified as courses with the following prefixes: ACG, ECO, ECP, FIN, GEB, ISM, MAN, MAR, TAX, and TRA.
-Students changing majors from Business to General Studies must obtain approval from the College of Business as well as the General Studies academic advisor to ensure compliance with this rule.
+Students changing majors from Business to General Studies must obtain approval from the Lewis Bear Jr. College of Business as well as the General Studies academic advisor to ensure compliance with this rule.

 Integrative Studies Specialization